Ursulaonyi/alx-backend-python/README.md

 4. **Optimize database queries** by leveraging caching mechanisms to reduce redundant calls.
 5. **Build resilience into database operations** by implementing retry mechanisms for transient errors.
 6. **Apply best practices in database interaction** for scalable and maintainable Python applications.

 ---

-## 🛠️ Requirements

-1. Python 3.8 or higher installed.
-2. SQLite3 database setup with a `users` table for testing.
-3. A working knowledge of Python decorators and database operations.
-4. Familiarity with Git and GitHub for project submission.
-5. Strong problem-solving skills and attention to detail.

----